Page contents

 - Notification letter from the Department for Work and Pensions confirming your National Insurance number, entitlement to benefits or state pension

-If you do not have either of these documents, and cannot demonstrate that you’re exempt from charges, you’ll need to pay for your treatment.
+If you do not have either of these documents, and cannot prove an exemption, you must pay for your treatment.
 You can recover the costs from your healthcare abroad team when you return home.

-If you fail to pay for necessary NHS treatment, you may not be allowed to remain in the UK.
-Any future applications for UK entry may also be denied.
-The Home Office may receive necessary, non-medical information via the Department of Health and Social Care for this purpose.
+If you do not pay for necessary NHS treatment, future applications to remain or enter the UK may be denied.
+We share non-clinical information with the Home Office via the Department of Health and Social Care for this purpose.
+For more information on information sharing with the Home Office please visit the Gov.uk website

 If you need more help

-Contact the Overseas Visitors Team from Monday to Friday between 9am and 5pm on 01872 252245 or rcht.overseas@nhs.net.
+Contact the Overseas Visitors Team from Monday to Friday between 9am and 5pm: